-Some Word documents can contain Microsoft fields, such as Table of contents, hyperlinks, embedded objects (see Embedded objects warning article), citations.
+Some Word documents can contain Microsoft fields, such as the Table of Contents, hyperlinks, embedded objects (see the article on embedded objects warnings for more information), or citations.
 Some of these fields cannot be imported for translation and therefore a warning is displayed by Memsource:

-Usually this message is displayed when translated document is opened in Word:
+Usually, this message is displayed when a translated document is opened in Word:

-By confirming Yes, most of the fields are automatically updated to reflect the translated text.
+By clicking Yes, most of the fields are automatically updated to reflect the translated text.

-- Table of content will not be imported for translation, it has to be updated in Word in the translated file directly in the Table of content, using the Update Table menu
+- Table of Contents will not be imported for translation, it has to be updated in Word in the translated file directly in the Table of content, using the Update Table menu

 - Index Entries - should be imported with option "Index Entries" in File Import Setting (it is set by default) and it will be then automatically updated once the translated file is opened in Word.